Walks in West Cork

 Claragh Loop, Millstreet

-The area surrounding the town of Millstreet is lush and rich in heritage.
+The area surrounding the town of Millstreet is lush and rich in heritage, making this one of the loveliest places to walk in Cork.
 The Claragh Loop is one of the most challenging routes in the area but the varied terrain, spectacular views, and flocks of fluffy sheep make it worth the effort.
-It can get very muddy on the mountain, so wear hiking boots and go prepared for rain.
+It can get muddy on the mountain, so wear hiking boots.

 Leave your car at St. Patrick’s Church, where the walk begins.
 Follow the purple arrows out of town along the country roads and take a left at the grotto.
 From there, a quiet country road winds up into forestry, before taking you up and over Claragh Mountain.
 There’s an option to take a detour to the summit if you have some energy to spare.